arsanchez8128/musicstudiohistory/pages/about.md

 All content is subject to a Creative Commons License (CC BY-NC-ND 4.0), which restricts the reuse from others for any purpose.

+## Intent

+Everything here is for demonstration and teaching purposes only.
+Look at stuff, don't steal things, and learn a little.

+{% include feature/pdf.html objectid="e350_panel_cad" width="50" %}

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!